 If, during the term of certain of our warrants, we declare or make any dividend or other distribution of our assets to holders of shares of our common stock, by way of return of capital or otherwise (including any distribution of cash, stock or other securities, property or options by way of a dividend, spin off, reclassification, corporate rearrangement or other similar transaction), then the exercise price of such warrants may adjust downward and the number of shares of common stock issuable upon exercise of such warrants would increase.
 In addition, in February 2011, we issued five-year warrants that contain an anti-dilution provision that, subject to certain exclusions, would adjust the exercise price of these warrants upon the issuance of securities at prices lower than the warrant exercise price.
 For the purpose of valuing securities that we may issue in the future in unit offerings, this anti-dilution provision values the warrant portion of a unit offering based on a Black Scholes pricing model.
 Such Black Scholes value is subtracted from the actual per-unit price of the offering to determine the per-share value of the shares issued in such unit offering for the purposes of the anti-dilution provision.
-If we issue shares or units or warrants will be lowered thereby, increasing the likelihood that such warrants would be exercised.
+If we issue shares or units or warrants in a financing that triggers the anti-dilution provision of our February 2011 five-year warrants, the exercise price of the February 2011 five-year warrants will be lowered thereby, increasing the likelihood that such warrants would be exercised.
 As a result of such warrant adjustments, we may be required to issue more shares of common stock, or shares at lower prices, than previously anticipated, which could result in further dilution of our existing stockholders.